riseclipse/riseclipse-developer/fr.centralesupelec.edf.riseclipse.developer.documentation/BuildingOnLocalMachine.md

     - **OCL Examples and Editors SDK**

 - Install the **CBI Target Platform Definition DSL** generator using the `https://download.eclipse.org/cbi/updates/tpd/nightly/latest` update site
-- Install the **CBI p2 Aggregator Tools** using the `https://download.eclipse.org/cbi/updates/p2-aggregator/tools/nightly`update site
+- Install the **CBI p2 Aggregator Tools** using the `https://download.eclipse.org/cbi/updates/p2-aggregator/tools/nightly` update site

+- clone projects

 - Create a branch `develop` for project `riseclipse-developer`

-- Import `riseclipse-developper`
+- Import `riseclipse-developper` in the Eclipse workspace
 - Edit `riseclipse-developer/fr.centralesupelec.edf.riseclipse.developer.eclipse/fr.centralesupelec.edf.riseclipse.developer.eclipse.tpd` so that it points to the latest Eclipse release and the corresponding Orbit site
 - Generate the corresponding target file